Maria Full of Grace: Release

-Maria Full of Grace was first shown on 18 January at the Sundance Film Festival in the United States.
-On 11 February 2004, it was shown at the Berlin Film Festival; launch in Colombia occurred only on 2 April of the same year.
+Maria Full of Grace was first shown on 18 January 2004 at the Sundance Film Festival in the United States.
+On 11 February 2004, it was shown at the Berlin Film Festival.
+It premiered in Colombia on 2 April 2004.
+The film was originally going to premiere on HBO, but the film’s success at Sundance, as well as the success of Latina film Real Women Have Curves, prompted Fine Line Features to release the film theatrically.
 The film had a limited release on 16 July 2004, before going wide in the United States on 6 August 2004.